 In particular, this question targets a person’s decision making process.
 Listen for indecisiveness and lack of self-direction when faced with tough choices.
 Author and keynote speaker, Scott Mautz writes for Inc., “Indecision can paralyze an organization.
 It can create doubt, uncertainty, lack of focus, and even resentment.”
 Individuals without self-guidance are likely less suited for positions requiring concentration, self-motivation, and leadership traits.

 “How would you handle working with someone you don’t personally like?”

 You’ve got a magical team on your hands if every person gets along.
 The truth is, personalities often clash in organizations—the more people within a company, the more likely the occasions for conflict.

 In the hiring process, it’s important to protect the business’s culture.
-Eliminate from further consideration a candidates who may have impressive skills but shows a weakness for emotional control or a penchant for drama.
-Look for people who have developed positive ways for working with those they find difficult in order to contribute to the greater good of the company.
+Eliminate from further consideration candidates who may have impressive skills but shows a weakness for emotional control or a penchant for drama.
+Look for people who have developed positive ways of working with those they find difficult in order to contribute to the greater good of the company.